SE of Whiteshield Mountain

 Name officially adopted in 1956

-Named in 1925 for Jessie Campbell, sister of Ontario-born Alan John Campbell (1882–1967), a Dominion Land Surveyor who worked on the Alberta-British Columbia boundary survey from 1913 to 1924.
+Named in 1925 for Jessie Campbell, sister of Ontario-born Alan John Campbell (1882–1967), a Dominion Land Surveyor who worked on the Alberta-British Columbia Boundary Commission survey from 1913 to 1924.